jpdacunha/liferay-imex/README.md

  - Adding sort feature to /importers / exportes Rest API

 # 1.4.6 Version
- Simplification of version management using -consumer-policy and -provider-policy in bnd's
+ - Simplification of version management using -consumer-policy and -provider-policy in bnd's

+# 1.4.7 Version
+ - Adding getSupportedProfiles endPoint